Skip to content

 Now, it's time to try the agent using the built-in development UI:

-This launches the web UI with the agent in your current directory.
+This launches the web UI with your streaming-enabled agent.

 Step 1: Open the URL provided (typically http://localhost:3000) directly in your browser.